Omo-Rinsola/NameSage/README.md

 ## 🛠 Tech Stack

 - FastAPI
-- SQLite
+- PostgreSQL (or your DB)
-- SQLAlchemy
+- SQLAlchemy ORM
 - httpx
+-

 ---